The Crowds on Crossroads Station

 “He knew he’d out-stepped his place, but he was suddenly very excited about seeing the insides of Crossroads Station.”

 Roscoe’s velvety nose twitched, but his long ears stood tall in spite of his jittery nerves.
-The view of Crossroads Station on the viewscreen was intimidating: three concentric wheels, rotating in alternating directions, each one lined with rows after row of glowing windows.
+The view of Crossroads Station on the viewscreen was intimidating: three concentric wheels, rotating in alternating directions, each one lined with row after row of glowing windows.
 Shuttle pods and star cruisers of all designs were docked on the outer ring.

 Roscoe had never felt small before.
 Well, certainly, he was literally small — only half the height of High Royal Quejon whom he served, but then all the members of his race of uplifted lapines were smaller than the grand elven primates who’d uplifted them.